netdata/netdata/README.md

 It has been designed by **SysAdmins**, **DevOps** and **Developers** for troubleshooting performance problems, not just visualize metrics.

+### Simplicity

+> Most monitoring solutions require endless configuration of whatever imaginable.

+Well... this is a linux box.
+Why do we need to configure every single metric we need to monitor.
+Of course it has a CPU and RAM and a few disks, and ethernet ports, it may run a firewall, a web server, or a database server and so on.
+Why do we need to configure all these metrics?

+Netdata metrics collection is designed to support **configuration-less** operation.
+So, you just install and run netdata.
+You will need to configure something only if it cannot be auto-detected.

+Of course you can enable, tweak or disable things.
+But by default, if netdata can connect to a web server you run on your systems, it will automatically collect all performance metrics.
+This happens for all data collection plugins when technically possible.
+It will also automatically collect all available system values for CPU, memory, disks, network interfaces, QoS (with labels if you also use [FireQOS](http://firehol.org/)), etc.
+Even for processes that do not offer performance metrics, it will automatically group the whole process tree and provide metrics like CPU usage, memory allocated, opened files, sockets, disk activity, swap activity, etc per application group.

+### Performance monitoring

+According to reports, performance issues are 10x more common compared to outages.

+> Take any performance monitoring solution and try to troubleshoot a performance problem.
+> At the end of the day you will have to `ssh` to the server(s) to understand what exactly is happening.
+> You will have to use `iostat`, `iotop`, `vmstat`, `top`, `ethtool` and probably a few dozen more console tools to figure
+> out the problem.

+With netdata, this need is eliminated significantly.
+Of course you will ssh.
+Just not for monitoring performance.

+One key parameter to effectively troubleshoot performance issues, is that the root cause is most probably unknown.
+If you were aware of the element that affected performance, most probably you would have fixed it already.

+The approach of most monitoring solutions (including commercial SaaS providers) that instruct their users and customers to collect only the metrics they understand, is contradictory to the nature of performance monitoring.
+If we knew the metrics before hand, most probably we would have a lot less performance issues.

+So, Netdata collects everything.
+The more metrics collected, the more insights we will have when we need them.

+Netdata is better than most console tools.
+Netdata visualizes the data, while the console tools just show their values.
+The detail is the same.
+Actually, netdata is more precise than most console tools, it will interpolate all collected values to second boundary, so that even if something took a few microseconds more to be collected, netdata will correctly estimate the per second rate.

+### Realtime monitoring

+> Any performance monitoring solution that does not go down to per second collection and visualization of the data,
+> is useless.
+It will make you happy to have it, but it will not help you more than that.

+Visualizing the present in **real-time and in great detail**, is the most important value a performance monitoring solution should provide.
+The next most important is the last hour, again per second.
+The next is the last 8 hours and so on, up to a week.
+In my 20+ years in IT, I needed just once or twice to look a year back.
+And this was mainly out of curiosity.

+Of course, real-time monitoring requires resources.
+So netdata is extremely optimized to be very efficient:

+- collecting performance data is a repeating process - you do the same thing again and again.
+   Netdata has been designed to learn from each iteration, so that the next one will be faster.
+   It learns the sizes of files (it even keeps them open when it can), the number of lines and words per line they contain, the sizes of the buffers it needs to process them, etc.
+   It adapts, so that everything will be as ready as possible for the next iteration.

+- internally, it uses hashes and indexes (b-trees), to speed up lookups of metrics, charts, dimensions, settings.

+- it has an in-memory round robin database based on a custom floating point number that allows it to pack values and flags together, in 32 bits, to lower its memory footprint.

+- its internal web server is capable of generating JSON responses from live performance data with speeds comparable to static content delivery (it does not use printf, it is actually 11 times faster than in generating JSON compared to printf).

+Netdata will use some CPU and memory, but it will not produce any disk I/O at all, apart its logs (which you can disable if you like).

 ## Quick Start